SamuelTulach/BetterTiming/README.md

 # BetterTiming
-This is a small project of mine aiming to improve CPU timing in KVM to bypass certain anti-VM checks.
+This is a small project of mine aiming to improve CPU timing in KVM SVM implementation to bypass certain anti-VM checks.
 It registers VM-exit for RDTSC instruction and then tries to offset it by the time spend in specified VM-exits.

 **Disclaimer:** Testing was done only in an isolated environment.
 Doing such a change might introduce unwanted side effects to the guest OS.